w3c/wot/plugfest/2018-sept-online/README.md

    - input and output data
 * Action and event descriptions

+* Demonstrate WoT interoperability across products for different domains:
-* Interoperability scenario for industrial IoT
+   - Interoperability scenario for industrial IoT
-* Interoperability scenario for home IoT
+   - Interoperability scenario for home IoT

 # Scenarios

 ## Home integration scenario

-Scenario: Automatically turn off devices when user leaves the room Monitor room occupancy (KETI Sensor)
+Scenario: Automatically turn off devices when user leaves the room
+- Monitor room occupancy (KETI Sensor)
-Detect when room is empty and trigger the following actions (Oracle) Close window blinds (Fujitu)
+- Detect when room is empty and trigger the following actions (Oracle)
+- Close window blinds (Fujitu)
-Clean the room (Panasonic)
+- Clean the room (Panasonic)
-Turn on a MQTT device (Siemens)
+- Turn on a MQTT device (Siemens)
-Turn off the lights (Smart things)
+- Turn off the lights (Smart things)
-Turn on a surveillance camera (Intel)
+- Turn on a surveillance camera (Intel)
-Control other devices (Hitachi)
+- Control other devices (Hitachi)

 ## Industrial integration scenario

-Scenario: Automatically protect citizens when a chemical plant has an accident Monitor environment condition in multiple locations (KETI-sensors) Discover anomaly, critical condition and trigger the following actions (Oracle) Drain the tank in a chemical factory (Siemens)
+Scenario: Automatically protect citizens when a chemical plant has an accident
+- Monitor environment condition in multiple locations (KETI-sensors)
+- Discover anomaly, critical condition and trigger the following actions (Oracle)
+- Drain the tank in a chemical factory (Siemens)
-Flash a warning light (Fujitsu)
+- Flash a warning light (Fujitsu)
-Turn off all air conditioners (Panasonic)
+- Turn off all air conditioners (Panasonic)
-Deliver a video stream of the critical location (Intel) Broadcast an alert message (Hitachi)
+- Deliver a video stream of the critical location (Intel)
+- Broadcast an alert message (Hitachi)

 # Logistics